legendary-mich/moonpipe/README.md

 - `repeatPredicate` - an `async` function which takes an `attemptsMade` counter as the first argument and an `error` as the second one.
 It returns `true` or `false`.

 Predefined presets can be found in the `TimeValve.js` and `PromiseValve.js` files.

+## Contributing
+By contributing your code to this project, you agree to license your contribution under the MIT license.